 But this convenience comes with a cost: Google is always listening, and when you ask a question it records you and sends that recording back to Google's servers.
 These recordings are kept forever, or until you ask Google to delete them — which we have to say is a little creepy.

 This is just how Google's voice features work (and how many other voice features work, too).
 In order to jump into action when you say "Ok Google," it has to listen for that keyword.
 When the device hears you, it records what you say (plus a little before and after) and sends it to Google to find out what to do next because your gadget just isn't smart enough to know on its own.
 It's the smarts on Google's servers that figure out what you're saying, find the information you're looking for and send it back to you.

 That all makes sense.
 But why does Google hang on to the data after that?
 According to the company, "Google collects data that's meant to make our services faster, smarter, more relevant, and more useful to you.
 Google Home learns over time to provide better and more personalized suggestions and answers."
 While Google isn't exactly spying on you, it does use your saved voice searches — and everyone else's — to improve its voice recognition, training its servers to understand different accents and dialects.
+(As of now, Google has suspended its practice of manual review of Assistant voice recordings by people.)
 The end result is that it's easier to ask Google questions and get better results.